-Although anxiety is a bigger problem for IBS patients, depression can also play a role in aggravating symptoms.
+Stomach pain, bloating, diarrhea, or constipation can cause enough distress in a person's life.
+But often they are not the only problems.
+Studies show that anywhere from 50 to 90 percent of people who seek treatment for irritable bowel syndrome (IBS) also have some psychiatric disorder.
+This may include panic disorder, anxiety, and major depression.
+Although anxiety is often a problem for IBS patients, depression can also play a role in aggravating symptoms.
 As far as scientists know, IBS does not cause depression, nor does depression cause IBS.
 Together, however, they can wreak havoc on a person's life.

 Some people are so worried that their IBS symptoms will flare up that they avoid going to going to work, school, or social functions.
-This fear may make them physically withdraw from social life.
+This fear may make them withdraw from social life.
 They may lose interest in activities they once enjoyed.
 They may feel restless or irritable.
 All these are symptoms of depression.

 Or, the feeling of despair caused by depression may influence the way people cope with their IBS.
 They may feel too tired or hopeless to bother changing their diet to ease IBS symptoms.
 In the dark cloud of depression, people may think they can't treat IBS-related constipation or diarrhea effectively.

 People with IBS may notice that emotional stress worsens their symptoms.
 People who are stressed often are more aware of pain and discomfort.
 IBS with depression can be a frustrating, often painful cycle.